-In sum, we propose that at the heart of a definite null subject in the discourse pro-drop languages and in the partial NSLs is a rootless n which gets an individual interpretation either by undergoing covert Iota type-shifting (articleless languages) or by combining with a null D (BP, Hebrew).
+In sum, I propose that a rootless n is at the heart of a definite null subject in the discourse pro-drop languages.
+This default n gets an individual interpretation either by undergoing covert Iota type-shifting (in articleless languages) or by combining with a null D (BP, Hebrew).
 The semi pro-drop languages (CVC, Icelandic) are languages that lack the resources required for Iota type-shifting to apply.
 In view of the fact that the shifted null nominal lacks inherent φ -features, it gets its φ -features from an antecedent.
-In the next section, we will argue that the definite null subject in all of these languages indeed has the typical behavior of a subject anaphor.
+In the next section, I will argue that the definite null subject in all of these languages indeed has the typical behavior of a subject anaphor.

-5 The anaphorically anchored null subject as a (local) subject anaphor
+5 The anaphorically anchored null subject as a (local) subject anaphor pro-drop languages.

-In this section, we argue that the definite null subject has the behavior of a (local) subject anaphor.
-In section 5.1, we motivate our proposal on the basis of data from the partial null subject languages.
-In section 5.2 we extend our proposal to the discourse pro-drop languages, where the facts are obscured by the existence of a potential confound: the possibility of argument ellipsis on top of the nP proform option.
+In this section, I argue that the definite null subject has the behavior of a (local) subject anaphor.
+In Section 5.1, I motivate my proposal on the basis of data from the partial NSLs.
+In Section 5.2 I extend my proposal to the discourse